 What we do

-Apart from some very specialist services which can only be provided by other organisations outside our area, we provide the full range of mental health services, as well as support for people with learning disabilities.
+Apart from some very specialist services which can only be provided by other organisations outside our area, we provide the full range of mental health services, as well as support for people with learning disabilities and autistic people.

 Our services across Lincolnshire include:

 - Talking therapies for mild to moderate common mental health issues such as anxiety or depression.
-This is provided through our steps2change service.
+This is provided through our Lincolnshire Talking Therapies service.

 - Community services for people of all ages who are recovering from severe or long term mental illness.

 - Crisis resolution and home treatment for when someone becomes unwell and needs support.
 This is to prevent them requiring hospital admission.

 - Mental health inpatient care for people experiencing a severe, short term episode of mental illness.